 We are pursuing a new scientific field that could one day result in a novel class of medicines that would not be pills or injections, but miniaturized, implantable devices.

 Bioelectronic medicine is a vision far from today’s medical practice.
-But we believe that one day, tiny devices, smaller than grains of rice, could be used to restore health in a range of chronic diseases centred on organs and biological functions.
+But we believe that one day, tiny devices, smaller than grains of rice, could be used to restore health in a range of chronic diseases centered on organs and biological functions.

 These devices would be programmed to read and modify electrical signals that pass along nerves of the body, including irregular or altered impulses that can occur in association with a broad range of diseases.
 The hope is that through these devices, disorders as diverse as inflammatory bowel disease, arthritis, asthma, hypertension and diabetes could be treated.
 We believe bioelectronic medicines could allow us to treat these with greater precision and fewer side effects than with conventional medicines.